The latest version of Typora already supports normal HTML tags.

 For easier editing purposes, some inline tags, such as svg

-Typora does not show preview for “invisible” tags, such as <script>
+Typora does not show a preview for “invisible” tags, such as <script>

 , <meta>